 There’s been increasing attention on cultured meat recently.

-On one hand, supporters might outline how cultured meat products can cut down on the environmental and animal cruelty drawbacks of conventional agriculture, and how it’s becoming increasingly more affordable to produce.
+On one hand, cultured meat products might reduce some of the environmental and animal cruelty concerns with conventional farm agriculture.
+It’s also steadily becoming more affordable to produce.

-And on the other hand, skeptics might outline the cost, scaling and regulatory challenges of producing cultured meat, as well as the possibilities that the public never fully embrace it, and that we may not actually need it if we spend the time and money to get our current food production systems and consumer behavior right first.
+On the other hand, skeptics of cultured meat might point to the cost, scaling and regulatory challenges of producing cultured meat, as well as the possibilities that the public never fully embrace it, and that we may not actually need it if we spend the time and money to improve our current food production systems and consumer behavior first.

 In this guide, we list a wide range of the pros and cons of cultured meat, so it can be better understood how cultured meat might play a role in the future.